chpngyu/Napari-3D-Gene-Expression-Explorer/README.md

 ## ✨ What this plugin does

 We ship a minimal, easy-to-run Napari project (plugin + example dataset) so readers can reproduce and interactively explore reconstructed 3D volumes:

-(a) Load pre-aligned histological cross-sections from 2D PNG slices (b) Stack & reconstruct the slices into a 3D volume (c) Map gene expression values onto spot/region coordinates (d) Save/restore Napari layers for flexible visualization and follow-up analysis
+  (a) Load pre-aligned histological cross-sections from 2D PNG slices.
+  (b) Stack & reconstruct the slices into a 3D volume.
+  (c) Map gene expression values onto spot/region coordinates.
+  (d) Save/restore Napari layers for flexible visualization and follow-up analysis.

 Under the hood, the script:
  - auto-discovers images named like region_<id>.png and stacks them by ascending <id>